prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **Usage:**
 - Scripts read this when generating OGS templates to populate the "School DAYS" column in the Attendance sheet
-- The Attendance sheet is automatically added to OGS templates when the instructor is an advisor for the class
+- The Attendance sheet is automatically added to OGS templates when the teacher is an advisor for the class
 - School DAYS values are pre-filled from this sheet for each month
-- Days PRESENT and Days ABSENT are entered manually by the instructor
+- Days PRESENT and Days ABSENT are entered manually by the teacher

 **💡 Pro Tip:**
 - Include all months in the school year (typically June to March)